 4. Shane Baz, RHP

-If we’re talking pure upside for arms in this system, Shane Baz would arguably top that list.
-Unfortunately, he also has a lower floor than one would like.
+If we’re talking pure upside for arms in this system, Shane Baz would top that list.
 Acquired from Pittsburgh in one of the most laughable trades of all time (sorry Pirates fans), Baz has the type of electric arm most can only dream of.
 When I saw him out in the AFL, Baz was sitting 98-100 with life on his fastball (100mph below) and blowing it by opposing batters with ease.
 It was a shorter stint, so the velocity was up a tick.
-In longer multi-inning starts, Baz will usually sit around 95-97 and can still reach back for 99-101 if needed.
+In longer multi-inning starts, Baz will usually sit around 95-97 and can still reach back for more if needed.

 Nearly as impressive as the smoke he was throwing was Baz’s plus slider in the 87-91 mph range.
 Yes, I said 91 mph and he even threw one at 92 in his Fall Stars inning.
 The pitch has tight spin with two-plane break that gives hitters from both sides of the plate fits.
 When he’s throwing it at higher velocity it has more of a cutter look to it.
-Though well behind the FB/SL, Baz has shown some feel for his changeup that should be a serviceable third offering to keep hitters off his fastball and slider.
+Though behind the FB/SL, Baz has shown some feel for his changeup that should be a serviceable third offering to keep hitters off his fastball and slider and will also mix in a curveball as well.
+When talking with him on the Five-Tool Podcast, Baz also mentioned he has a cutter in his back pocket but isn’t focusing on it at the moment.

-What will determine if Baz develops into a frontline starter or shifts to the bullpen is his command and control, both of which are below average presently.
-I’m still in the mindset that he’s a starter longterm as there are no glaring concerns with his delivery form a 3/4 arm slot.
-There’s some effort, but nothing that can’t be cleaned up and ironed out over time.
+What will determine if Baz develops into a frontline starter or shifts to the bullpen is his command and control.
+I’m still in the mindset that he’s a starter longterm as there are no glaring concerns with his delivery from a 3/4 arm slot that can’t be cleaned up and ironed out over time.
 Baz is firmly on the rise and one I’d be trying to acquire in all my dynasty leagues before the price tag continues to soar.
+When speaking with him, it was very apparent that Baz is very knowledgable about pitching and has a gameplan on how to improve where he needs to.
+If those improvements are made, watch out.

 5. Brendan McKay, LHP/DH